 The Third Logical Type

 Just as the projector makes frame after frame along the celluloid film to be the current image, consciousness makes moment after moment along the worldline to be the Now.
-Like the movie projector it is necessarily a third-logical-type phenomenon, and thus has the property of bringing the worldline to life.
-The movie of life runs, in consciousness.
-This accounts for how reality actually works.
-So this solves the great paradoxes of the Now and the passage of time.
+Thus the movie of life runs, in consciousness.

-And this resolves another longstanding mystery in our science.
-We have discovered the nature of spirit.
+This resolves another longstanding cosmic mystery.
+Unexpectedly, we have discovered the nature of spirit in our study of the physics of reality.
 Spirit means literally that which brings to life.
-And it is consciousness that brings the static block universe of the world to life.
-This idea is entirely familiar in spiritual disciplines dating back thousands of years.
-The experiencing consciousness is spirit, that which animates all life.
+And it is the experiencing consciousness that brings the static block universe of the world to life.
+This is a familiar idea in spiritual disciplines dating back thousands of years.
+The consciousness is spirit, that which animates all life.

 The two types of consciousness are essential to understand the two core attributes of the conscious subject, the I and the me.
-The I that experiences being me is the consciousness that always continues, the universe consciousness.
-It passes from moment to moment and world to world.
-The me is the world hologram, the mind, the field of information that the psychological consciousness produces.
-The body is the vehicle that produces and hosts the mind.
+The I that experiences being me is the phenomenal consciousness, spirit.
+The me that gets experienced is the mind, the world hologram, the field of information that the psychological consciousness produces.